KhaoDoesDev/mineflayer-stasis-bot/README.md

-# Stasis Bot in Mineflayer.js
+# Mineflayer Stasis Bot
+A simple mineflayer bot that can be used to flip trapdoors.

 Mostly based off of [EnderKill98's Azalea Stasis Bot](https://github.com/EnderKill98/stasis-bot)

 ## Modules